MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 ## Task \#4: Enable and disable buttons depending on visit data

+Once users have looked up the visit, we would like them to use the Check In button to check in for that visit.
 We would like to enable **Check In** button when the visit record has been located (not blank), record status is active, and the visit has not started yet, i.e. the actual start value is blank.

-1. Select the **Check In button** and click on the **DisplayMode** property of the button in the Properties tab
+1. Select the **Check In button** and click on the **Display Mode** property of the button in the Properties tab

 2. Enter the expression below in the function bar: